zorun/kea-hook-runscript/README.md

 back into Kea.
 This would allow the external script to cancel part of Kea's normal processing (for instance, it could be possible to easily implement a flexible host blacklist this way).

+## Alternative

+Since Kea 1.9.5, a similar hook is provided by ISC: <https://kea.readthedocs.io/en/latest/arm/hooks.html#run-script-support>

+It has similar functionalities: information is passed to the script through environment variables.
+However, only **asynchronous** execution is supported in ISC's hook, at least as of Kea 1.9.5.

+Which hook to use is up to you: the ISC one will probably be better maintained when new versions of Kea come out, while this one supports synchronous execution which is safer.
+Also, environment variables are different between the two hooks, which can be an important factor if you need to process specific sub-options in your script.

 ## Use-cases

 Given the limitations exposed above, here are some example use-cases for which